jlevy44/PolyCRACKER-Unofficial-Mirror/README.md

 In some cases, polyCRACKER performs as well at separating subgenomes of an allopolyploid as the manual extraction of subgenomes by sequence alignment, when the progenitor genome sequences are known and available.

-#### For more information, see the polyCRACKER manuscript preprint.
+#### For more information, see the polyCRACKER manuscript.
 Please cite the following article if you use polyCRACKER in your work.

 **[PolyCRACKER, a robust method for the unsupervised partitioning of polyploid subgenomes by signatures of repetitive DNA evolution.
 \*Sean P Gordon, \*Joshua J Levy, John P Vogel](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-5828-5)**